Bible prophecy: Overview

-Prophets in the Hebrew Bible often warn the Israelites to repent of their sins and idolatries, with the threat of punishment or reward.
+Prophets in the Bible often warn the Israelites to repent of their sins and idolatries, with the threat of punishment or reward.

-They attribute both blessings and catastrophes to the deity.
-According to believers in Bible prophecy, later biblical passages - especially those contained in the New Testament - contain accounts of the fulfillment of many of these prophecies.
+They attribute both blessings and catastrophes to God.
+According to believers in Bible prophecy, later biblical passages—especially those contained in the New Testament—contain accounts of the fulfillment of many of these prophecies.

-Judaism and Christianity have taken a number of biblical passages as prophecies or foreshadowings of a coming Messiah.
+Christianity has taken a number of biblical passages as prophecies or foreshadowings of a coming Messiah.
 Christians believe that Christ Jesus fulfills these messianic prophecies, while followers of Rabbinic Judaism still await the arrival of the Jewish Messiah and other signs of Jewish eschatology.
 Most Christians believe that the Second Coming of Christ will fulfill many messianic prophecies, though some Christians (Full Preterists) believe that all Messianic prophecies have already been fulfilled.
 Rabbinic Judaism does not separate the original coming of the Messiah and the advent of a Messianic Age.
 (For details of differences, see Christianity and Judaism.)

 A much-discussed issue within Christianity concerns the "end times", or "last days", particularly as depicted in the Book of Revelation.